 For those SLU faculty and graduate students who wish to further enhance their understanding of Ignatian pedagogy and Jesuit education, the Ignatian Pedagogy Academy offers the opportunity to engage in a sustained community of practice over multiple years.
 Academy members meet at least once per semester and participate in all three Ignatian Pedagogy Institutes.
 Academy members who complete the full three-year cycle, and who engage regularly in the community of practice meetings, are designated as Fellows of the Ignatian Pedagogy Academy.

 This annual two-day event is sponsored by the Reinert Center and the Office of Academic Affairs.
 It is designed to support faculty preparing for third-year, tenure, and/or promotion review.
 All full-time faculty (both tenure track and non-tenure track) are eligible for participation.
 Participants must be nominated by their chairs or directors.
 This program does have a small registration fee, which typically is paid by the faculty member’s academic department or program.
-To learn more about the event, including a list of frequently asked questions, click here.
+To learn more about the event, including a list of frequently asked questions, please visit the web page.

 The Reinert Center’s Innovative Teaching Fellowship prepares and supports faculty for teaching in our Learning Studio, a highly-flexible, technology-rich experimental classroom.
 This competitive, two-semester fellowship provides either a stipend or funding to cover a 1-course reduction in teaching in order to support course (re)design and instructional development activities during the semester prior to teaching in the Learning Studio.
 The fellowship also provides classroom and ongoing instructional development support during the semester of teaching in the Learning Studio.
 Full-time, permanent teaching faculty at Saint Louis University are eligible for this fellowship, and a call for applications is issued at the beginning of the fall and spring semesters.